Slavko Kopač

-Slavko Kopač (August 21, 1913 – November 23, 1995) was a French painter, sculptor and poet.
+Slavko Kopač (August 21, 1913 – November 23, 1995) was a Croatian painter, sculptor and poet.

 Kopač graduated from the Academy of Fine Arts in Zagreb in 1937.
 After graduation, as a young artist, he studied in Paris thanks to a scholarship from the French government.
 He continued his education in Florence where he studied philosophy and the history of Art from 1943 to 1948.
 In that period he started to liberate himself from acquired knowledge and rejected academicism, entering the circle of some of the prominent artists of the 20th century.
 In 1948, he has settled permanently in Paris, where together with Jean Dubuffet, André Breton and Michel Tapié he founded the Compagnie de l'Art Brut and was the leader and creator of the Art brut collection for 30 years.
 He worked closely with André Breton, who organized exhibitions for his work at his gallery À l'Étoile scellée.
 Michel Tapié included him in his book Un Art Autre, in which Kopač stands as one of the founders of Art informel together with Jean Dubuffet, Jean Fautrier, Paul Jackson Pollock and many others.

 He exhibited in Zagreb, Florence, Rome and Paris.

 School and academy

-Slavko Kopač was born on August 21, 1913 in Vinkovci, Austria-Hungary (now Croatia), where he graduated from elementary and high school.
+Slavko Kopač was born on August 21, 1913, in Vinkovci, Austria-Hungary (now Croatia), where he graduated from elementary and high school.
 He received his first painting lessons from a high school drawing teacher, Vinko Pajalić.

 In October 1933 Kopač became a student of the Royal Academy of Arts in Zagreb in the class of Vladimir Becić, where he completed his studies in 1937.
 At the academy, as a 20-year-old, he met Zoran Mušič and Mladen Veža with whom he would be friends for many years, both in Zagreb and later in Paris.
 During the academy days Kopač started dreaming of Paris, thanks to his professor Vladimir Becić who described Paris as "capital of light and painting".

 In 1938, Kopač exhibited seventeen works at the Ullrich Salon, especially oils and watercolors, many of which were sold.
 The exhibition had a favorable reception, and was described as by "the youngest painters of the Zagreb School from the inexhaustible workshop of their role model and teacher Vladimir Becic".
 Kopač exhibited in his home town Vinkovci.
 Together with Mladen Veža, he was invited to exhibit in the new Meštrović Pavilion at the exhibition of modern Croatian art titled Half a Century of Croatian Art, prepared by the Croatian Society of Arts for its 60th anniversary.
 The exhibition brought together the best Croatian painters, sculptors and architects, among whom Kopač, though the youngest, was represented by three paintings.
 Thanks to these successes, Kopač was awarded a scholarship from the French government for study in Paris.